Wayne-Li-6/WebGL-Audio-Visualizer/README.md

 * May 15, 2018
     * Added animation to the 3 light sources; each light now rotates around the mesh constantly
     * Added additional camera controls for translating towards and away from the mesh using up and down arrow keys, shifted translating upwards/downwards to the page up and page down keys
+    * Improved overall theme of the application; canvas takes up the majority of the screen and settings/controls have been moved to their own sidebar (thanks to w3-css)
 * May 11, 2018
     * Fixed issue with loading different meshes after the first one in the same session
     * Added two new meshes to the assets folder to play around with: `bunny.txt` and `suzanne.txt`